planetarypy/TC/AffiliatedPackages.md

 packages demonstrate a commitment to PlanetaryPy’s goals of improving reuse, interoperability, and interface standards for Python planetary science packages.
-In many (but not all) cases, affiliated packages also follow similar devlopment processes and package templates as the core package.
+In many (but not all) cases, affiliated packages also follow similar development processes and package templates as the core package.

 PlanetaryPy affiliated packages are autonomous projects created and